Jober LogoJober Logo

 Allergist - Jossigny 77

-Job Allergist M/F - Jossigny 77 We are recruiting an allergist M/F to join a medical pole located in Jossigny, in Seine-et-Marne, within the framework of a full-time or part-time salaried CDI.
-Description and missions You will join a multidisciplinary structure with four independent, fully equipped consultation cubicles, ranging in size from 12 to 15 m².
-You will work in collaboration with a team already in place, including two pulmonologists, one of whom specializes in sleep disorders.
-Your mission will include: - Care of patients with a variety of allergic pathologies. - Coordination with other practitioners on site to ensure multidisciplinary follow-up. - The possibility of using medical equipment if agreed on the activity commitment Structure DNA The medical center is located in a 160 m² space entirely dedicated to specialty medicine.
+Job Allergist M/F - Jossigny 77 We are recruiting an allergist M/F to join a medical center located in Jossigny, Seine-et-Marne, as part of a private practice.
+Description and missions You will join a multidisciplinary structure with four independent, fully equipped consultation cubicles ranging from 12 to 15 m².
+You will work in collaboration with an existing team including two pulmonologists, one of whom specializes in sleep disorders.
+Your mission will include: - Care of patients with various allergic pathologies - Coordination with other practitioners on site for multidisciplinary follow-up - The possibility of using medical equipment if agreed on the activity commitment - Fluid communication with the team via a dedicated group Structure DNA The medical center is located in a 160 m² space entirely dedicated to specialty medicine.
 The medical environment is dynamic and expanding, with furniture paid for by the structure and the possibility of specific layouts.
 Two consultation areas open onto the outside, providing light and comfort.
-An experienced medical assistant is on hand to support practitioners in their day-to-day tasks, and a security guard ensures a continuous presence on site, guaranteeing serenity and safety.
-Compensation For this position, you will be paid 42% gross of sales.
-Benefits - Full-time or part-time salaried status - Remuneration of 42% gross of sales - 12 to 15 sq.m. light-filled consulting cubicles - Investment in equipment possible according to weekly commitment - Presence of an experienced medical assistant - Flexible working hours from 8.30 a.m. to 8 p.m. (extendable according to organization) - 24-hour security guard presence - Furniture and fittings paid for by the structure Profile sought Allergist M/F with a degree recognized in France and registered or eligible for registration with the Conseil national de l'Ordre des Médecins.
-Contact us at O7 44 71 65 O8 or by email via [email protected] Advertisement reference: 10953 Find over 4,000 healthcare job offers on our Jober Group website and mobile application.
+An experienced medical assistant is on hand to support the practitioners in their daily tasks, and a security guard ensures a continuous presence on site, guaranteeing serenity and safety.
+Compensation You will work on a self-employed basis, earning a royalty of 30% of your sales.
+If the structure invests in specific equipment, the royalty will be 40%.
+Advantages - Self-employed status with a royalty of 30% or 40% depending on material involvement - 12 to 15 m² light-filled consultation cubicles - Investment in equipment possible depending on commitment to 3 to 4 days a week - Presence of an experienced medical assistant - Flexible working hours from 8.30 a.m. to 8 p.m. (or even longer, depending on organization) - 24-hour security presence - Furniture and fittings provided by the structure Profile sought Allergist M/F with a diploma recognized in France and registered with the Conseil national de l'Ordre des Médecins.
+Contact us at O7 44 71 65 O8 Or by mail via : [email protected] Advertisement reference: 10473 Find over 4,000 healthcare job offers on our Jober Group website and mobile application.
 Take advantage of a network of 1,000 partners throughout France, a team of recruitment experts at your service and a totally free service that 99% of our candidates are satisfied with.
-Candidates from the European Union: JoberGroup, France's leader in the integration of healthcare professionals, accompanies you free of charge right up to the start of your activity - Language training (Level B2) - Put you in touch with our partner teachers - Follow-up for registration with the French Medical Association - Consultant dedicated to your support
+Candidates from the European Union: JoberGroup, France's leader in the integration of healthcare professionals, supports you free of charge right up to the start of your business: - Language training (Level B2) - Contact with our partner teachers - Follow-up for registration with the French Medical Association - Consultant dedicated to your support

 See all available offers for this category